1998 United States Senate election in North Dakota: Campaign

 Nalewaja's campaign focused on the suggestion that Dorgan had served in the United States Congress for nearly 20 years, and had accomplished relatively little.
 Dorgan and Nalewaja won the primary elections for their respective parties.
-McLain had previously run for this senate seat in 1980 against incumbent Mark Andrews.
+McLain had previously run for this Senate seat in 1980 against eventual winner Mark Andrews and Kent Johanssen for the open seat given up by retiring Senator Milton Young.